 Eye health tips for students from our Manhattan eye doctor

-The start of fall means back-to-school for kids of all ages – and our team at Drs Alan B. Schlussel and Christine Law, O.D. wishes everyone a smooth and successful return to the classroom!
+The start of fall means back-to-school for kids of all ages – and our team at Dr. Alan Schlussel & Associates wishes everyone a smooth and successful return to the classroom!

 When your child enters school after a summer of outdoor fun, many of the summer’s vision hazards are left behind.
 Yet, that doesn’t mean all eye health risks are eliminated!
 Nowadays, the majority of learning is computer based – exposing students’ eyes to the pain and dangers of blue light and computer vision syndrome.
 Fortunately, a variety of helpful devices and smartphone apps are available to block blue light and keep your child’s vision safe and comfortable.